18 Famous and Traditional Swedish Beverages

 Ingredients and Preparation

-Types of Swedish Drinks
+Classifications of Swedish Beverages

 Swedish beverages are known for alcoholic drinks, like beer, liquors, and cocktails, but its non-alcoholic selections, like tea, coffee, or soft drinks, are also popular.